hyperledger-archives/sawtooth-core/source/introduction.rst

     * Verification: It should be relatively simple for all participants to verify that the leader was legitimately selected.

-Distributed Ledger provides a Nakamoto consensus algorithm called PoET that uses a trusted execution environment (TEE) such as `Intel® Software Guard Extensions (SGX)
+Sawtooth Lake provides a Nakamoto consensus algorithm called PoET that uses a trusted execution environment (TEE) such as `Intel® Software Guard Extensions (SGX)
 <https://software.intel.com/en-us/isa-extensions/intel-sgx>`_